Thanks for all the sweet comments on my balustrade coffee table! I think it’s the beginnings of a (good) addiction.

 Any areas where too much paint was wiped off or where the chipping was too pronounced got dry brushed.

-Wet just the tips of the bristles with paint, dab most of it off on a paper plate and lightly brush the paint on.
+To dry brush, wet just the tips of the bristles with paint, dab most of it off on a paper plate and lightly brush the paint on.

-The fence board slats on the bottom of the table were distressed the same way.
+After that, the fence board slats on the bottom of the table were distressed the same way.

-After the table had time to dry completely, I gave it two coats of furniture wax.
+Once the table had time to dry completely, I gave it two coats of furniture wax.
 I sealed the balusters with polyurethane.

 Update: (04/03/17): After living with the coffee table a few years, I decided to remove the old wax with mineral spirits.
 Then, I repainted the top using the wet rag distressing technique with the milk paint and recoated it with a flat polyurethane.